VanTamNguyen/Java-Backend/hibernate.md

 * **@Entity Annotation** marks classes as persistent class.
 With this annotation, the classes must have a default constructor (no-argument constructor).
 * **@Table Annotation** allows to specify the details of table that will be used to persist the entity to database.
 Table annotation provides 4 attributes, allows to override the name of the table, its catalogue, its schema and enforce the unique constraint on columns of the table.
 * **@Id and @GeneratedValue Annotations** -- @Id annotation specifies the primary key of entity bean.
 The primary key can be a single field or a combination of multiple fields.
+* **@Column Annotation** specifies the details of column to which the field will be mapped.
+Below are the most commonly used attributes of @Column annotation:
+    * name
+    * length
+    * nullable
+    * unique

 #### 2.8 Criteria Queries